Recovery and Follow-Up

 Each time you return to the transplant clinic for follow-up care, we'll test your blood to ensure your transplanted organ is functioning properly.

 You'll take immunosuppression medications for the rest of your life to help prevent transplant rejection.
 You'll also have to be careful of infections.
 We'll help you learn the names of your medications, dosage amounts and times.

 Talk to your transplant coordinator or doctor about making any dosage changes.
 Not following your medication regimen can cause decreased function or loss of the organ.
 Report any side effects to your coordinator or doctor.

 We are one of the few transplant programs in the U.S. to minimize steroid use for immunosuppression after patient discharge.
 Tapering off corticosteroids within four weeks after surgery reduces side effects, such as diabetes, weight gain, osteoporosis and bone fractures, and reduces patient morbidity.

 Recovering at home

 After you go home, relax and give yourself adequate time to recover.
 You won't be able to drive or lift objects weighing more than 10 pounds for two to four weeks.
 If you experience no complications, you may be able to resume light work activities in six to eight weeks.
-Your pancreas transplant nurse coordinator can answer questions about activities you can and can't do during recovery.
+Your kidney transplant nurse coordinator can answer questions about activities you can and can't do during recovery.

 Life after your transplant